abhilash1998/ENPM661-PathPlanning/readme.md

         1 2 3 4 5 6 7 0 9 10 11 8 13 14 15 12
         1 2 3 4 5 6 7 8 9 10 11 0 13 14 15 12
         1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 0    <--------Eng goal state

+    5. Make sure the all files are in same folder and run the Project1.py